 Electric Scooters And The Law

 How many times have I written that line and talked about grey areas?
 You wouldn’t know it looking at the roads of Dublin in particular, but electric scooters remain illegal in Ireland.
-They cannot be insured and are classed as electric scooters.
+They cannot be insured and are classed as mechanically propelled vehicles.
 Combined, this makes them illegal.
 Still, there are thousands of people in Ireland riding electric scooters.

 Their legality has caused very real problems for everyday people living in Ireland.
 One electric scooter rider found himself in court receiving a €300 fine and five penalty points on his license.
 The reason?
 Driving a motorised vehicle, basically imagine he was in a car, without insurance.